-Create a virtual Android device
+How to create a virtual Android device

 A very simple application manifest for such an application looks like this:

 name: vdev instance-type: a4.3

-vdevapplication, use an instance type with GPU support like
+vdev application, use an instance type with GPU support, like

-You can also extend the application with addons which install additional applications you want to offer as part of your default experience.
-You can for example replace the standard Android launcher with a custom one like Lawnchair.
+If you want to install additional applications that you want to offer as part of the default virtual device, you can extend the application with hooks.
+For example, you could replace the standard Android launcher with a custom one or change the system locale.